 Additionally, self tanner allows for greater control over the intensity of the tan.
 It can be used to achieve a desired look without the need to spend long periods of time in the sun.
 Not to mention, self tanning products are available in various formulas, making it easier to find the perfect product for your skin type.

 Overall, self tanner is a convenient and safe option for those looking to achieve a tanned look without the harmful effects of too much sun.

 This little guy is the reason we can achieve a beautiful, sun-kissed glow without damaging our skin.
-But, what exactly is DHA?
+But, what exactly is DHA in tanning?

 Dihydroxyacetone (DHA) is a colorless sugar that reacts with the amino acids in the outermost layer of the skin producing a brown pigment called melanoidin.
 This pigment accumulates in the skin and provides a tanned appearance.
 This reaction is known as the Maillard reaction.

 The Maillard reaction is a non-enzymatic browning reaction that occurs between a reducing sugar and a free amino group.
 It's important to note that this reaction only occurs in the stratum corneum (the outermost layer of the skin).
 It does not penetrate into deeper layers or affect the underlying tissues.

 Another common ingredient used in self tanning products is Erythrulose.
 Erythrulose is a keto sugar that is structurally similar to DHA.
 However, the reaction between erythrulose and the skin is slower and less intense than that of DHA.
 This less intense reaction results in a more gradual tanning effect.

 The use of erythrulose in sunless tanning products is intended to enhance the longevity and natural appearance of the tan.
 It is often used in combination with DHA to produce a more gradual result.